What is CASE

 The project Clean, Affordable and Secure Energy for Southeast Asia

-Declining costs of wind and solar, combined with rising public concerns over emissions and local pollution impacts, are nevertheless slowly beginning to shift the balance away from fossil fuels.
+Declining costs of wind and solar energy, combined with rising public awareness over emissions and local pollution impacts, are nevertheless slowly beginning to shift the balance away from fossil fuels.

 The project Clean, Affordable and Secure Energy